MeguminSama/Discord-ModHook-Legacy/README.md

 ## Running

+A pre-made GUI for this is available at https://github.com/MeguminSama/Discord-ModLoader

 To use the library, you need `LibModHook.dll` and `ModHookInjection.dll`.

 You can see an example using ModHook in [my JavaScript library for ModHook](https://github.com/MeguminSama/Discord-Modhook-JS)